 The connotation and culture of animal mascots

-Mascot is the original human culture formed in the struggle between the primitive human and nature.
+The mascot is the original human culture formed in the struggle between primitive humans and nature.
 In this struggle with nature, human beings first take survival as the center, and in the course of development, naturally formed the instinct of seeking good fortune and expending evil spirits.
 Mascots are actually images created by combining people’s emotional desires with real things.

 In fact, our ancestors created many animal mascots symbol to pray for the success of all things.
 These yearning and pursuit of happiness and beauty are the earliest products of human spirit and culture, and they represent the history and culture of many years.